What's Going On With Starbucks Shares Today? - Benzinga

-Starbucks Corporation SBUX shares are trading lower by 1.95% at $73.92.
-Traders and investors are watching for the company’s second-quarter earnings report, which is confirmed for Tuesday’s after-hours session.
+Starbucks Corporation SBUX shares are trading higher by 6.96% to $79.50 during Wednesday’s pre-market session.
+The company reported better-than-expected second-quarter sales during Tuesday’s after-hours session.

-According to analyst consensus estimates, Starbucks is expected to report EPS of 59 cents on revenue of $7.60 billion.
+Starbucks reported quarterly earnings of 59 cents per share which met the analyst consensus estimate.
+The company also reported quarterly sales of $7.64 billion which beat the analyst consensus estimate of $7.60 billion.

-Hightower Advisors' Stephanie Link believes we are still in the midst of a bull market.
-Accordingly, she has identified a couple of stocks, including Starbucks, well off their highs that she would like to buy on any further weakness...
-Read More
+- Cowen & Co. analyst Andrew Charles maintained Starbucks with an Outperform and lowered the price target from $115 to $94.

 Starbucks is one of the most widely recognized restaurant brands in the world, operating more than 34,300 stores.